If your machine is infected, I now recommend running this utility prior to any other virus scanning steps.

 Booting from a guaranteed-clean operating system is an ideal way to catch a virus.
 The virus is completely disabled during the scan and Microsoft has full-control of the system.
 I wish all virus-scanning vendors could use this same design - it vastly simplifies the process.

-And this leads me to this thought: If your machine is already running MSE and you were still infected, then Microsoft's standalone System Sweeper may not help because it missed it in the first place.
+With this thought, if your machine was running Windows Defender and you were still infected, then Microsoft's offline virus scanner may not help because it missed it in the first place.
 But I still believe MSE is one of the best tools on the market -- and it is free.

 Technical Note: